szabgab/dancer-spa-book-source/manuscript/create-dancer-app.md

 $ dancer2 gen -a Demo::App
 ```

-This will create a directory called `Demo-App` right where you are, a bunch of subdirectories and files in it  This is the skeleton of an application.
+This will create a directory called `Demo-App` right where you are, a bunch of subdirectories and files in it.
+This is the skeleton of an application.
 It will print the names of the directories and files as it creates them and at the end it prints out the instructions to follow:

 ```
 The application is ready to serve; to run it, do: